-Keeping Promises and postevent follow up
+Keeping Promises and post-event follow up

-- Thank your participants, sponsors, hosts, speakers, judges, mentors, data providers, press, and volunteers. - In your concluding talk, talk about the community, the website, mailing lists, and mention any upcoming events. - Get nice videos and photos of the event for dissemination purposes. - Do a thorough analysis of the participant data and any other relevant statistics, channels used for outreach, quality of the hackers and their submissions, and get "likedislike" feedback from the attendees. - Follow-up blogs, tweets, emails, and demo videos or presentations are great after-event tools to maintain the "connect." - hackathons internal For too, communicating details about the events, hacks, and winners plays a big part in boosting a company's image, be it of in terms employee. satisfaction, collaboration, or innovation; companies can recruit the best talent or roll out feasible projects after the hackathon or fund/incubate the winning idea
+- Thank your participants, sponsors, hosts, speakers, judges, mentors, data providers, press, and volunteers. - In your concluding talk, talk about the community, the website, mailing lists, and mention any upcoming events. - Get nice videos and photos of the event for dissemination purposes. - Do a thorough analysis of the participant data and any other relevant statistics, channels used for outreach, quality of the hackers and their submissions, and get "like-dislike" feedback from the attendees. - Follow-up blogs, tweets, emails, and demo videos or presentations are great afterevent tools to maintain the "connect." - Per for internal hackathons too, communicating details about the events, hacks, and winners plays a big part in boosting a company's image, be it in terms of employee. satisfaction, collaboration, or innovation; companies can recruit the best talent or roll out feasible projects after the hackathon or fund/incubate the winning idea